 What is Ampalaya con Carne?

-Ampalaya con Carne is a dish with thinly sliced beef (carne), ampalaya (bitter melon), and aromatics stir-fried with a slightly sweet and savory sauce, often containing oyster sauce or fermented black beans.
+Ampalaya con Carne is a beef stir-fry with tender beef peices (carne), ampalaya (bitter melon), and aromatics.
+They're all cooked together in a slightly sweet and savory sauce, often containing oyster sauce or fermented black beans.

 Ingredients you'll need